lachrymator/RF-Score/rescoring/README.md

 Model 1
 -------

 Model 1 is the Vina score, whose parameters are tuned by nonlinear optimization on PDBbind v2007 refined set (N = 1300).
-Its functional form is e = (w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding) / (1 + w6*Nrot), with w = [-0.035579,-0.005156,0.840245,-0.035069,-0.587439,0.05846] and cutoff = 8A.
+Its functional form is e = (w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding) / (1 + w6*Nrot), where e is free energy in kcal/mol and w = [-0.035579,-0.005156,0.840245,-0.035069,-0.587439,0.05846] and cutoff = 8A.
 Vina identifies inactive torsions (i.e. -OH, -NH2, -CH3) and active torsions (i.e. other than the 3 types), and implements Nrot = N(ActTors) + 0.5*N(InactTors), i.e. active torsions are counted as 1 while inactive torsions are counted as 0.5.
+The free energy in kcal/mol is converted to binding affinity in pKd by multiplying -0.73349480509.

 Model 2
 -------

 Model 2 is a multiple linear regression model with the same functional form and cutoff as the Vina score.
 The denominator (1 + w6*Nrot) is moved to the left hand side, transforming the equation into z = e * (1 + w6*Nrot) = w1*gauss1 + w2*gauss2 + w3*repulsion + w4*hydrophobic + w5*hydrogenbonding.
-To find the optimal value of w6, 11 values are sampled from 0.01 to 0.02 with a step size of 0.001.
+To find the optimal value of w6, 11 values are sampled from 0.005 to 0.020 with a step size of 0.001.
 The range [0.01, 0.02] is chosen because the optimal value of w6 always falls in it for all the eight training sets of the two datasets.

 Model 3